nrjdalal/smart-registry/README.md

 ## What is Zero-Configuration?

-Simplify your `registry.json` by removing properties like `registryDependencies`, `dependencies`, and `files`.
+Simplify your `registry.json` by removing properties like `dependencies`, `devDependencies`, `registryDependencies`, and `files`.

 If you don't need to add custom properties or extend default ones, you can even delete the `registry.json` file entirely.

 ```diff
 {